International Travelette: Discontinuation

 Marketed primarily as a work vehicle, the model line struggled to compete against the more widely available pickup trucks from Dodge, Ford, and General Motors.
 Following the 1973 fuel crisis, sales of International light-duty vehicles collapsed, as the Light Line (pickup, Travelall, Travelette) trucks were far heavier and less fuel-efficient than its "Big Three" counterparts.
 Shifting its light-duty resources entirely towards the more competitive International Scout off-road vehicle, International ended sales of all three Light Line vehicles after the 1975 model year, ending sales of non-commercial automobiles entirely after the 1980 model year.

 After the 1980 discontinuation of the Scout II Terra, International exited light-duty pickup production entirely to focus on medium and heavy-duty trucks.
 From 2004 to 2008, International Harvester's successor company Navistar produced the XT series pickup trucks.
-(By far) the largest pickup truck ever sold for retail sale in the United States, the CXT and RXT was derived from the medium-duty 7000 and 4000 series (today the HV and MV) and were sold nearly exclusively in a crew-cab configuration.
+(By far) the largest pickup truck ever sold for retail sale in the United States, the CXT and RXT was derived from the medium-duty 7000 and 4000 series (today the HV and MV) and the MXT was derived from their military variant.
+These pickups were sold nearly exclusively in a crew-cab configuration.